 Laces: There are some road cycling shoes with traditional laces, but they’ve been phased out for the most part.
 They’re more tedious to get on, and they pose a safety hazard if the laces catch in the spokes or gears.

 To find your size, you’ll first need to know your U.S. women’s shoe size.
-Once you have that, you can refer to the conversion chart for the cycling shoes, which are are manufactured to EU sizing standards.
+Once you have that, you can refer to the conversion chart for the cycling shoes, which are manufactured to EU sizing standards.
 As a result, if you’re a size 8 in U.S. women’s shoes, your EU shoe size is 39.

 One thing to keep in mind is that U.S. sizing and EU sizing aren’t an identical match to one another.
 In fact, certain charts will show you exactly where they overlap, and you’ll find that half sizes are the hardest for which to find the right fit.
-As a result, it’s a good idea to try on sizes above and below what you think yours is to find the best-fitting shoe.
+As a result, it’s a good idea to try on sizes around what you think yours is to find the best-fitting shoe.

 Because road cycling shoes attach to pedals, you’ll need to upgrade to clipless pedals.
 They look like a flatter version of a traditional bike pedal, but they have clip-in mechanisms to accommodate compatible cleat systems.
 These could cost as much as a new pair of cycling shoes, so add that cost to the overall investment of switching to road cycling shoes.

-The soles of women’s road cycling shoes are designed to accommodate cleat systems, which are also purchased separately.
+The soles of women’s road cycling shoes are designed to accommodate cleat systems, which are also sold separately.
 Shoes can utilize two- or three-cleat systems, so make sure you cross-reference your shoe’s compatibility with them.
 You’ll also need to make sure the cleats are compatible with the clipless pedals.

 Women’s road cycling shoes are made from a combination of materials.
 Here’s how each one benefits the overall design.